 Crosslake home prices are not only among the most expensive in Minnesota, but Crosslake real estate also consistently ranks among the most expensive in America.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Crosslake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Crosslake is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Crosslake who work in management occupations (16.48%), office and administrative support (14.39%), and sales jobs (9.49%).
+Overall, Crosslake is a city of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Crosslake who work in office and administrative support (15.96%), management occupations (15.46%), and sales jobs (9.84%).

-Telecommuters are a relatively large percentage of the workforce: 17.86% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Crosslake telecommute to their jobs.
+Overall, about 15.91% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Crosslake has relatively fewer families with younger children, and/or college students.
 Combined, this makes Crosslake a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.